AlexeiakaTechnik/Integrating-Dahua-Cameras-CCTV-System-in-Home-Assistant/README.md

 ## 📡 6.
 RTSP Streams and go2rtc Configuration [↑](#-table-of-contents)

-While the Dahua integration brings smart event triggers into Home Assistant, it does **not** handle live video streams.
+While the Dahua integration brings smart event triggers into Home Assistant, it does not handle live video streams as fast as we need to populate an HA dashboard with multiple live Camera feeds.
 For that, we’ll use **go2rtc** — a powerful, low-latency multiprotocol stream proxy that works perfectly with Dahua's RTSP output.

 This chapter covers setting up live video streams inside Home Assistant using Dahua’s RTSP and `go2rtc` add-on.